What is the purpose of the program?

 Child Care Regulation has two primary

 - Licensing and Regulation.
-The program is accountable for the statewide licensure of Florida's child care facilities, specialized child care facilities for the care of mildly ill children, large family child care homes, and licensure or registration of family day care homes.
+The program is responsible for the health, safety, and well-being of children in the care of licensed facilities, family day care homes, and exempt childcare arrangements.
 The program is currently responsible for the inspection and licensure of child care facilities and homes in 62 out of 67 counties.
 The other five counties (Broward, Hillsborough, Palm Beach, Pinellas, and Sarasota) have elected to regulate licensing of child care facilities and homes at the county level as provided in s.
 402.306, Florida Statutes.
 In addition, the Department of Children and Families uses the statewide screening database, known as The Clearinghouse, which provides a single data source administered by the Agency for Health Care Administration (AHCA) for background screening results for persons screened for employment or licensure that provide services to children.
-Child care licensing staff license and regulate child care facilities and family day care homes that had the capacity to serve an average of 756,053 children in Fiscal Year 2019-20.
 As part of its regulatory responsibilities, the program conducts on-going inspections of child care facilities and homes, thus preventing the continued operation of substandard child care programs.
 The program also registers family day care homes that are not required to be licensed or inspected.
 Registered family day care homes are required to annually submit information to the department, such as the number of children in care, proof of screening and background checks, training completion, and proof that immunization records are current.
 Registration in 15 counties (Brevard, Broward, Clay, Duval, Hernando, Hillsborough, Manatee, Miami-Dade, Nassau, Palm Beach, Pasco, Pinellas, Polk, Sarasota, and Saint Johns) is not permitted as they have local ordinances requiring licensure.